lanl/TimeStitch-Memento-Aggregator/README.md

 * `agr-webapp/target/agg*.jar`
 * `agg-core/target/agg*.jar`

+## Config
+examples of config files are located at ./conf directories
 ## Database
 ### MySQL
 Use the schema file provided to create the necessary database and tables for the aggregator.